 Emeritus Professor of Economics

-Dr. Cray has been recognized on numerous occasions by the School of Business and Economics at UWSP for his research, teaching and university service.
+Prof. Cray has been recognized on numerous occasions by the School of Business and Economics at UWSP for his research, teaching and university service.
 Cray has published in a number of scholarly journals, which dealt with regional economics.
-Moreover, during the past 30 years he has published over two hundred Quarterly Economic Indicator Reports for Marathon, Portage, and Wood counties.
+Moreover, during the past 30 years he has published over two hundred Quarterly Economic Indicator Reports for Marathon, Portage and Wood counties.
 In addition, he is a past member of the Federal Reserve Bank of Chicago’s Midwest Economic Workshop, and served as a panel member on the Wisconsin Department of Revenue Forecast Advisory Council.
 He was also a member of the Wisconsin Department of Workforce Development’s employment projection panel.

 “Economic Indicator Reports for Central Wisconsin.”
 UWSP Central Wisconsin Economic Research Bureau